 Teachers employed on an ongoing basis by the school but who work less than a full working day or week are deemed to be part-time.
 The Governing Board will give them an agreed written statement detailing their working time obligations and the mechanism used to determine their pay, subject to the provisions of the statutory pay arrangements and working time arrangements and by comparison with the School's standard timetabled teaching week, for a full time teacher.
-Part-time teachers are paid an 'appropriate proportion' of 1265 hours, as set out in the School Teachers' Pay & Conditions Document.
+Part-time teachers are paid an 'appropriate proportion' of 1265 hours (1258.5 for the school year beginning in 2021) hours, as set out in the School Teachers' Pay & Conditions Document.
 Part-time teachers must be paid the pro rata percentage of the full-time salary for a teacher in an equivalent post.
 The same percentage must be applied to any allowances to a part-time teacher.

-Any additional hours such a teacher may agree to work from time to time at the request of the Head teacher (or in the case where the part-time teacher is a Head teacher, the relevant body), should also be paid at the same rate.
+Any additional hours such a teacher may agree to work from time to time at the request of the Headteacher (or in the case where the part-time teacher is a Headteacher, the relevant body), should also be paid at the same rate.